microsoft/BotFramework-WebChat/samples/01.d.getting-started-es5-direct-line-speech/README.md

 ### Goals of this bot

-This sample will show you how to implement your own initials displayed next to .
+This code features the minimal scripting the bot needs to host a full-featured Web Chat and Direct Line Speech channel, with IE11 backwards compatibility.

-This sample starts with the [ES5 bundle CDN sample](./../01.a.getting-started-es5-bundle/README.md) as the base template.
+This sample starts with the [ES5 bundle CDN sample](./../01.b.getting-started-es5-bundle/README.md) as the base template.

 First, we will remove the existing fetch token call with a `fetchCredentials` function, which asynchronously returns a JavaScript object of `{ authorizationToken: string, region: string }` in a Promise fashion.